raspberrypilearning/networking-lessons/Lesson-1/student-instructions-1.md

 Before the Raspberry Pis can communicate they need to be connected together via a network.
 Normally when a device connects to a network it is assigned a unique identifier called an IP address.
 As we only have two Raspberry Pis we have to give each Pi its own IP address.

-1. [Follow this guide](RPi-static-ip-address.md) to get configure the IP address.
+1. [Follow this guide](RPi-static-ip-address.md) to configure the IP address.

 2. Repeat this procedure with your other Pi, giving this one the IP address `192.168.0.3`